supercollider/supercollider/README_LINUX.md

     [libxt](http://www.X.org).
 This feature is helpful for headless setups or where a GUI is not required.
 It is required by specific *Unit Generators* (`UGen`s), such as `MouseX`.
+    Warning: If you use Wayland instead of X11, presently, `MouseX` will behave differently.
+It will only return values within a focused GUI window.
+This is due to a different security approach by the Wayland team.
   - `NO_AVAHI=ON`: This option omits support for Avahi, offered by the dependency [libavahi-client](http://www.avahi.org).
 This dependency is primarily used for network service discovery.